Yes, you can get injured doing a headstand… especially if you take the name literally.

 I look at the base of a headstand from both a geometrical and anatomical point of view.
 My personal observation of one of the main changes between the hands being open and the hands closing to make a single fist is where the shoulders end up in relationship to the elbows below and the body above it.
 The further forward the head goes, as in the open handed set-up, the further forward the shoulders go.
 When the hands close to make a single fist, the head naturally moves back in space and the shoulders go with it.

-At the moment, I firmly believe that this is one of the critical changes that accounts for whether or not someone is wobbling as they are up in their headstand as a beginner to the posture.
-I’m assuming for a moment that someone has developed or has enough strength in their shoulders to successfully do a headstand.
-I specify beginner because and advanced practitioner can usually do headstand with either hand position and just has a preference for one or the other.
+At the moment, I firmly believe that this is one of the critical changes that accounts for whether or not someone is wobbling when they are up in their headstand and a beginner to the posture.
+I’m assuming for a moment that we’re talking about someone who has developed enough strength in their shoulders to successfully do a headstand.
+I specify beginner because an advanced practitioner can usually do headstand with either hand position and just has a preference for one or the other.

 There are two elements at play between these two types of hand positions.
 One is the shoulder position as I just mentioned.
 The second element is the head and whether it is up or down.
 As it turns out, they are intimately connected together.

 I’ve already asserted that what we’re really after is a forearm balance with the head lightly touching.
 As a beginner to a forearm balance would you do it with your head up or down?
 I’m going to guess that your answer is head up.
 If you tried to hop up into a forearm balance with your head down in a straight line with the rest of your body I can imagine how easily you would go over your hands and onto you back.
 Can you imagine a similar thing happening in a handstand?
 The head looking forward and being up becomes a counter balance.
 I think there is a similar principle at play in our headstand.